Louise Crome

-Louise Crome (born 6 April 1978, in Waihi, New Zealand) is a former professional squash player from New Zealand.
+Louise Crome (born 6 April 1978, in Waihi, New Zealand) is a New Zealand former professional squash player.
 She toured for 3 years reaching a world ranking of 22.
 She was a member of the New Zealand Women's Team between 2004 - 2008 and won titles in Finland, Vietnam and Welsh Opens, and second place in Mexico, Los Angeles, Toronto Opens and New Zealand Championships.

 In 2004, Crome won silver in the women's doubles event at the World Doubles Squash Championships, partnering Lara Petera.
 In 2006, Petera and Crome won bronze at the World Doubles Championships and later that year she represented New Zealand at the 2006 Commonwealth Games at Melbourne.

-Crome graduated from the University of Auckland with a Bachelor of Commerce in Information Systems and a Masters of Business Administration with distinction from Victoria University.
+Crome graduated from the University of Auckland with a Bachelor of Commerce in Information Systems and a Masters of Business Administration with distinction from Victoria University of Wellington.

 She is married to the former politician and former ACT New Zealand party leader Rodney Hide.